Photo by Toa Heftiba on Unsplash

 And you might also like to read;

-Depression and anxiety can hit any of us at any time and when it does, taking time to prepare food and eat well can be incredibly difficult.
+Depression and anxiety can hit any of us at any time.
+When it does, taking time to prepare food and eat well can be incredibly difficult.

 You can feel overwhelmed by life, paralysed by anxiety, and have little interest in cooking and eating.

-The irony is that certain foods and nutrients can support mental wellbeing, and good nutrition is an important step on the path to recovery.
-The key to making these changes is to keep them practical and manageable, Take small sustainable steps, one at a time.
-Attempting a full diet overhaul can be a step too far and a bit too challenging when you feel this unwell.
+The irony is that certain foods and nutrients can support mental wellbeing.
+Feeding your brain with mood-balancing nutrients is an important step on the path to recovery.
+The key to making these changes is to keep them practical and manageable.

 Let’s look at some of the important nutrients that support mental wellbeing, and easy ways to incorporate them into your daily routine.